Believe it or not some good things can and will come from this COVID-19 pandemic.

 10 Ways Coronavirus Can Change Your Life for the Better

-By Sue Schlesman, Crosswalk.com Contributing Writer (Scriptures added by me)
+By Sue Schlesman, Crosswalk.com Contributing Writer (Scriptures and current numbers of people affected and deaths updated and added by me)

-Many folks may feel that nothing good can come of an insidious virus that has already affected over 180,000 people worldwide (and climbing) and caused about 7,000 deaths to date.
+Many folks may feel that nothing good can come of an insidious virus that has already affected over 120 million people worldwide (and climbing) and caused nearly 3 million deaths to date.

 We believe—or want to believe—that God takes tragedies and turns them into good.
 You may already know and quote Romans 8:28 and Jeremiah 29:11(see above) to comfort you during difficult times.
 These are good verses, with promises of God’s plan to prosper us and redeem our suffering.